 On February 17, 2022, the Company completed its acquisition of CANarchy Craft Brewery Collective LLC ("CANarchy"), a craft beer and hard seltzer company, for \$329.5 million in cash (net of cash acquired), after certain working capital adjustments (the "CANarchy Transaction").
-The CANarchy Transaction facilitates the Company's entry into the alcohol beverage sector and brings the Cigar CityTM family of brands including Jai Alai® IPA and Florida ManTM IPA, the Oskar BluesTM family of brands including Dale's Pale Ale®, Wild BasinTM Hard Seltzers, the Deep EllumTM family of brands including Black Ale, the Squatters® family of brands including Hop Rising® Double IPA, the Wasatch® family of brands including Apricot Hefeweizen, as well as certain other brands (collectively the "CANarchy Brands") to the Company's beverage portfolio.
-The transaction did not include CANarchy's stand-alone restaurants.
+The CANarchy Transaction facilitates the Company's entry into the alcohol beverage sector and brings the Cigar CityTM family of brands including Jai Alai® IPA and Florida ManTM IPA, the Oskar BluesTM family of brands including Dale's Pale Ale®, Wild BasinTM Hard Seltzers, the Deep EllumTM family of brands including Dallas Blonde® and Deep EllumTM IPA, the Perrin Brewing CompanyTM family of brands including Black Ale, the Squatters® family of brands including Hop Rising® Double IPA, the Wasatch® family of brands including Apricot Hefeweizen, as well as certain other brands (collectively the "CANarchy Brands") to the Company's beverage portfolio.
+The transaction did not include CANarchy's standalone restaurants.
 The Company's organizational structure for its existing energy beverage business remains unchanged.
 CANarchy is functioning independently, retaining its own organizational structure and team.